The Japanese Katakana Writing System

-Katakana is one of the three writing systems used in Japanese.
-They are hiragana, katakana and kanji.
-Hiragana is usually the first writing system children learn in Japan.
+Learning a foreign language can be difficult.
+A language like Japanese with three writing systems can be an even greater challenge!
+The different writing systems, or "kana", are hiragana, katakana and kanji.
+Hiragana is usually the first Japanese syllabary children learn in Japan.
 You use hiragana when writing native Japanese words.
 But why would you use katakana?

 In Japanese, you would use a different writing systems for borrowed words.
 Borrowed words come from different languages.
 In Japanese, these words use katakana when written.
 How can you tell the difference?

-First, we need to remember that each character in hiragana represents a sound.
-For example, あ is the symbol for the sound of ‘ah’.
-There are more complex characters as well. が is the symbol for the sound of ‘gah’.
+The task of learning katakana can be easy if you know the rules.
+First, we need to remember that each kana character in hiragana represents a sound.
+For example, あ is the symbol for the sound of 'ah'.
+There are more complex characters as well. が is the symbol for the sound of 'gah'.

 The similarities don't stop there.
 For each hiragana character and sound, there is a matching katakana character.
 Most of the rules about hiragana also apply.
 For example, the use of dakuten is similar across both writing systems.

-Don’t know what dakuten are?
-It’s best you brush up on your hiragana skills in our Japanese classroom.
-Once you understand the details of writing hiragana, katakana will be a snap!
+Don't know what dakuten are?
+It's best you brush up on your hiragana skills in our Japanese classroom.
+Once you understand the details of writing hiragana, you will see the same rules applied here.

 Katakana for Borrowed Words